dgavlock/website/content/about.md

 ## Currently

-Right now I am beginning my masters in Computational Biotechnology and Biomedicine at the University of Pittsburgh School of Medicine under the Computation and Systems Biology Department!
-My anticipated graduation is in the spring of 2021!
-Many of the blog posts here will follow the outline of what I am learning during my masters with random other stuff along the way!

 Recently published a paper in Nature Scientific Reports titled: [**Modeling the Effects of the Metastatic Microenvironment on Phenotypes Conferred by Estrogen Receptor Mutations Using a Human Liver Microphysiological System**](https://www.nature.com/articles/s41598-019-44756-5) feel free to check that out!